-In June 2016 the Company initiated an arbitration proceeding against its contractor for the 20 MW facility in Southern California related to certain schedule and performance issues.
-This arbitration process is in the discovery phase and an evidentiary hearing is scheduled for March 2018.
-There are no other material legal or arbitration proceedings (including proceedings which are pending or threatened of which the directors of Montauk are aware) which may have or have had, during the year ended 31 March 2017, a material effect on the financial position of Montauk.
+In June 2016 the Company's fully-owned subsidiary initiated an arbitration proceeding against the contractor it engaged to construct its facility in Southern California related to certain schedule and performance issues.
+In lieu of final evidentiary hearings the parties resolved the dispute through settlement and executed a settlement agreement effective as of 28 February 2018.
+In connection with the settlement agreement the Company received a payment in the amount of \$2.6 million and recorded a non-cash gain of \$1.2 million related to an outstanding liability for the construction of the facility which was not required to be paid.
+There are no further material legal or arbitration proceedings (including proceedings which are pending or threatened of which the directors of Montauk are aware) which may have or have had, during the year ended 31 March 2018, a material effect on the financial position of Montauk.